jsmillie7/quick-portfolio/geomodeling/index.md

         return None
 ```

-Finally, a quick matplotlib plot can be called, which looks like the this in a Jupyter notebook:
+Finally, a quick plot can be created to visualize the geofence, which looks like the this in a Jupyter notebook:

 <p align="center">
   <img src="images/KMZ_parse.png" width="100%">